-The usual recommended starting dose is 20 mg once a day given with the Ine usual recommended starting dose is 20 mg once a day given with the evening meal.
+The dialyzability of lovastatin and its mettabolites in man is not known at present mmended starting dose is 20 mg once a day given with the The usual recommended starting dose is 20 mg once a day given with the evening meal.
 The recommended dosing range is 10 to 80 mg/day in single or two divided doses; the maximum recommended dose is 80 mg/day.
 Doses should be individualized according to the recommended goal of therapy (see NCEP Guidelines and CLINICAL PHARMACOLOGY).
-Patients requiring reductions in LDL-c of 20% or more to achieve their goal (see INDICATIONS AND USAGE) should be started on 20 mg/day of lovastatin.
-A starting dose of 10 mg of lovastatin may be considered for natients requiring smaller reductions

-10 mg of lovastatin may be considered for patients requiring smaller reductions Adjustments should be made at intervals of 4 weeks or more.
+Patients requiring requiring the second start and (see wuch dundenines and CLINICAL' PHARMACOLOGY).
+Patients requiring reductions in LDL-C of 20% or more to achieve their goal (see INDICATIONS AND USAGE) should be started on 20 mg/day of lovastatin.
+A starting dose of 10 mg of lovastatin may be considered to patients requiring smaller reductions Adjustments should be made at intervals of 4 weeks or more.